Updated April 6, 2021

 Please do not arrive prior to your appointment time

-Upon arrival, campers MUST provide results of a negative COVID-19 test, and (if not having already done so) submit the 7 Day Health Monitoring Form.
+Upon arrival, campers MUST provide results of a negative COVID-19 test OR show proof of full vaccination (two weeks post second dose), and a completed 7 Day Health Monitoring Form for each camper.

 Per CDC guidelines if campers fall into any of these existing scenarios, they will not be permitted to attend that camp session: